-- If you need to do anything special to prepare for your barium enema, we will give you detailed instructions. - Tell your provider if you are pregnant or breastfeeding, or if there is any chance you could be pregnant.
+- If you need to do anything special to prepare for your barium enema, we will give you detailed instructions. - If you were assigned female at birth: Tell your provider if you are pregnant or breastfeeding, or if there is any chance you could be pregnant.